Obscuretone/obscuretone.github.io/public/posts/en/assent.md

 ---
-title: My Cat Could Be The Crown
+title: "return assent;"
+titleformat: code
 image: rt_cat_crown.webp
 imagealt: "A cat beside a Royal Assent desk and ceremonial stamp machinery."
 imagecaption: "The Crown's ordinary assent path, reduced to a ceremonial endpoint with a cat-shaped operator."